stakater/grafana-cloud-ansible-operator/README.md

       - `grafanaAPIToken`: Since the operator needs to interact with Grafana OnCall's API, you need to provide it with an API token.
 This token is stored within a Kubernetes secret for security, and here you point the operator to the right secret and key.
       - `provisionMode`: Indicates how the operator should function.
 It could be in a 'hubAndSpoke' mode where it manages multiple clusters or 'standaloneCluster' for managing a single cluster.
       - `slackId`: For `standalone` provision mode populate this field to connect Slack Channel to Grafana OnCall Integration.
       - `slack`: This is toggle for slack alerts to channel.
 It accepts boolean.
-By default it set to true.
+By default, it set to true.

 1. Applying the Custom Resource: